 Every month, she would submit an article for the magazine.
-One of her favorite recipes that she submitted was “Easter Story Cookies”.
+One of the favorite recipes that she submitted was “Easter Story Cookies”.
+(Author: Cathy Strickland)

 Some people refer to these as Resurrection Cookies.

 They are a great activity to do with small children to help them understand and remember the true meaning of Easter.

 Your family Bible

 1 cup sugar

 Place pecans in zipper baggie and let children beat them with the wooden spoon to break into small pieces.
 Explain that after Jesus was arrested He was beaten by the Roman soldiers.
 Read John 19:1-3.

 Then Pilate had Jesus flogged with a lead-tipped whip.
 The soldiers made a crown of long, sharp thorns and put it on his head, and they put a royal purple robe on him.
 “Hail!
 King of the Jews!” they mocked, and they hit him with their fists.

 Let each child smell the vinegar.
 Put 1 tsp. vinegar into mixing bowl.
 Explain that when Jesus was thirsty on the cross He was given vinegar to drink.
 Read John 19:28-30.